Does Your Period Stop When You Swim?

 • Comfort: Some women find tampons uncomfortable to insert and/or wear

-• Waste reduction: A person who menstruates throws away roughly 400 pounds of packaging from pads and tampons in their lifetime.
+• Negative environmental impact: A person who menstruates throws away roughly 400 pounds of packaging from pads and tampons in their lifetime.
 (Greater London Authority, 2018)

-• Health concerns: Toxic shock syndrome (TSS) is a rare bacterial infection associated with tampon use.
-Other reports pose additional questions about the safety of tampon ingredients.
+• Possible health concerns: Toxic shock syndrome (TSS) is a rare bacterial infection associated with tampon use.

 Can You Swim on Your Period Without a Tampon?
 Yes, You Can Try Menstrual Cups

 If you’d prefer to swim without a tampon, there are other menstrual products that can be used when swimming.
-Menstrual cups are the most popular of these.
+Menstrual cups are one option.

 A menstrual cup is made of silicone or latex rubber and is designed to catch and collect your blood (rather than absorb menstrual blood like a tampon.)
 The cup is folded and inserted into the vagina (similar to inserting a diaphragm.)
-It then opens to form a seal against the wall of your vagina that prevents leaks.
+It then opens to form a seal against the wall of your vagina to prevent leaks.
 The blood then collects in the cup.

 Different brands of cups come in different shapes, so it can be worth trying a few to find the one that’s most comfortable for you.
 Like a tampon, you shouldn’t feel a cup once it’s inserted.
 Menstrual cup use can be combined with leakproof swimwear.